 Pacific Southwest ATTC

-The Pacific Southwest Addiction Technology Transfer Center (Pacific Southwest ATTC, HHS Region 9), which covers Arizona, California, Hawaii, Nevada, American Samoa, Commonwealth of the Northern Mariana Islands, Federated States of Micronesia, Guam, Republic of the Marshall Islands, and Republic of Palau, is designed to enhance knowledge and expertise in substance use disorder treatment and recovery by disseminating clinical and research information.
-We also develop, revise, and distribute curricula based on research products and form partnerships with local and regional stakeholders to ensure that the training needs of the region are identified and met.
+The Pacific Southwest ATTC, which covers Arizona, California, Hawaii, Nevada, American Samoa, Commonwealth of the Northern Mariana Islands, Federated States of Micronesia, Guam, Republic of the Marshall Islands, and Republic of Palau, is designed to enhance knowledge of and expertise in providing effective substance use disorder treatment and recovery services by disseminating evidence-based clinical and research information.
+The Pacific Southwest ATTC develops, revises, and distributes curricula and other resources and products on a variety of SUD topics, and forms partnerships with local and regional stakeholders to ensure that the training and technical assistance needs of the Region are identified and met.

-The goals of Pacific Southwest ATTC are to:
+The overarching goals of the Pacific Southwest ATTC are to:

-- Develop an infrastructure to assess the needs of the region and promote technology transfer of proven treatment services
+- Develop an infrastructure to assess the diverse needs of the Region and promote technology transfer of proven treatment and recovery practices

-- Upgrade the standards of professional practice for addiction workers to increase the number, quality, and cultural competence of substance abuse treatment professionals
+- Upgrade the standards of professional SUD practice to increase the number, quality, and cultural humility of substance use disorder treatment and recovery practitioners

-- Develop scientifically-based substance use disorders curricula and encourage academic institutions to train and educate pre-service students and practitioners
+- Develop scientifically based substance use disorder curricula and encourage academic institutions to train and educate pre-service students and practitioners.

 Click to receive email announcements of future trainings!